A brilliant Xl of players that Arsene Wenger nearly signed for Arsenal

 ST: Kylian Mbappe

-Possibly the most sought after player in the world right now, Wenger saw that talent early.
+Possibly the most valuable player in the world right now, Wenger saw that talent early.

 The former Arsenal boss tried to sign his young compatriot for free when his contract with Monaco was winding down, but it wasn’t to be.